quincycs/aws-cdk-q-starter/README.md

 # DEV_MODE = false

-Toggling to false, the PipelineStack will be deployed and handle the deploying of github commits.
+Toggling to false, the PipelineStack will be deployed and handle deployment of github commits.
+It will even self-mutate the PipelineStack!
 PipelineStack can be thought of as a tool that is deploying to the prod environment and can be a seperate AWS account than your own.

 **Setup**